microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Thread management

-* If ORT is built with OpenMP, use the OpenMP environment variable to control the number of intra op num threads.
-* If ORT is not built with OpenMP, use the appropriate ORT API to control intra op num threads.
-* Inter op num threads (used only when parallel execution is enabled) is not affected by OpenMP settings and should always be set using the ORT APIs.
+* Use the appropriate ORT API to set intra and inter op num threads.
+Inter op num threads is only used when parallel execution is enabled.

-### Custom threading callbacks
+#### Custom threading callbacks

 Occasionally, customers might prefer to use their own fine-tuned threads for multithreading, hence ORT offers thread creation and joining callbacks in the [C++ API](https://github.com/microsoft/onnxruntime/blob/master/include/onnxruntime/core/session/onnxruntime_cxx_api.h):